 The higher value-added tax will come.
 There seems no other way to go.
 Japan in international comparison very low tax rates; but an exorbitant national debt, looks against Greece as an orphan boy.
 The subtle difference to Greece is of course, that Japan can borrow a large portion of the money at home.
 From now on, it means then that is no longer borrow, but take.
 About the effect of the tax increase can argue of course.
 The economy sputters to themselves, and the increase could be a lasting recovery from the recession kill the last few years.
 On the other hand, the state needs more tax revenue, for social change (Lack of children, Aging) oppose to.

-The nuclear-free period in Japan was only a few weeks, but that was predictable: One of the four reactors of the second largest nuclear plant in Japan, the 大飯発電所 (Oi power plant) in Fukui Prefecture (north of Kyoto), once again took on the operation.
-In contrast, there were numerous protests in the immediate environment of the remote kiln - many participants came from various regions of Japan on this.
+The nuclear-free period in Japan was only a few weeks, but that was predictable: One of the four reactors of the second largest nuclear plant in Japan, das Oi power plant (Oi power plant) in Fukui Prefecture (north of Kyoto), once again took on the operation.
+In contrast, there have been numerous protests in the immediate environment of the remote kiln – many participants traveled here from different regions of Japan.
 Justification for the commissioning of the kiln by KEPCO (Electricity supplier for the Kansai region): The power is not enough for the summer.
 Even if all the power saving.
 This may be, But it's still a shame, because it probably is a broken dam: Sure more will follow nuclear, and the power companies will feel the urge to search for alternatives, even fewer.
 Unless, the resistance it creates really, Exert influence to, what we currently have doubted.

 And, the issue will disappear naturally after more than a year, gradually from the minds, Unfortunately, the misery goes for many further.
 For example, for thousands of people in 南 相 马 Minami-Soma, which is still in temporary accommodation, ie containers, have to endure.
 Most of them have either lost their homes in the tsunami or were forced to flee from the exclusion zone around the damaged nuclear power plant, as parts of the city are within the exclusion zone.
 In both cases, there is still propagated uncertainty: What will be the land use plan for the tsunami-prone districts?
 Will there be a complete ban on the construction – and be compensated in case the people?
 Even more uncertain is the future course for the people, coming from the exclusion zone.
 There are considerations, Parts of the exclusion zone again to make limited access, But all this will take time, and since even the creeping danger would be the natural radiation levels are still high.